-Manchester Historical Museum Community Art Show
+Manchester by the Sea Community Art Show

 If you haven’t heard yet, we will be open this Saturday, April 10 (10-2), to offer time to those who couldn’t come during our weekday hours.
 I’ve attached a poster to share that announces that.
 The last day will be Friday, April 16.
 As of today, there have been 43 sales – some large, some small.